spareinetrip/stremula-1/RASPBERRY_PI_SETUP.md

 - Your Stremula 1 addon is now running 24/7 on your Raspberry Pi!
 - The fetcher service will automatically check for new F1 posts every 15 minutes
 - The server is always ready to serve content to Stremio
+- The tunnel provides HTTPS access from anywhere with no certificate warnings
 - You can safely disconnect from SSH - the services will keep running

 **Enjoy your F1 replays! 🏎️**